ozkzrl/DevOps_Aws_Networking_Python_Linux_HandsOn_and_LectureNotes/DevOps/hands-on/Docker/docker-13-docker-logs-command_and-env-flag/README.md

-# Hands-on Docker-13 : docker logs command and env and env-file flag
+# Hands-on Docker-13: docker logs command, env, and env-file flag

-Purpose of the this hands-on training is to teach students how to use docker logs, top, stats and cp commands.
+The purpose of this hands-on training is to teach students how to use Docker logs, top, stats, and cp commands.

 ## Learning Outcomes

-At the end of the this hands-on training, students will be able to;
+At the end of this hands-on training, students will be able to;

-- use docker logs, top, stats and diff commands.
+- Use docker logs, env, and env-file flags.

 ## Outline

 - Part 1 - Launch a Docker Machine Instance and Connect with SSH

-- Part 2 - Docker Logs command
+- Part 2 - Docker logs command

 - part 3 - env and env-file flag

 ## Part 1 - Launch a Docker Machine Instance and Connect with SSH

-- Launch a Docker machine on Amazon Linux 2 AMI with security group allowing SSH connections using the [Cloudformation Template for Docker Machine Installation](../S1A-docker-01-installing-on-ec2-linux2/docker-installation-template.yml).
+- Launch a Docker machine on Amazon Linux 2 AMI with a security group allowing SSH connections using the [Cloudformation Template for Docker Machine Installation](../S1A-docker-01-installing-on-ec2-linux2/docker-installation-template.yml).

 - Connect to your instance with SSH.